Anushka-codergirl/DemoForCS/README.md

 #  Demo For CS

-## Test files
+## Test files to be added
+- index.html
+- app.js
+- style.css

-Work to be done
+## Work to be done

 - Add nav bar
+- Add carousel
+- Create Dummy About Section
-- Add some cool photos
+- Add some cool photos in gallery section
-- Make animated footer
+- Make animated newsletter
+- Create awesome footer